Vyral/wayne-chang/_posts/2018-09-24-are-we-in-a-real-estate-bubble.md

 Inventory is about 20% higher than it was last year so there is some slowdown.
 Also, interest rates have increased causing further slowdown.
 However, it's not a real estate bubble like we saw in 2006 because people buying homes are actually able to afford them and appraisals are independent.

-If you have any additional questions about how our market, or if you're interested in buying or selling, please feel free to reach out to me.
+If you have any additional questions about our market, or if you're interested in buying or selling, please feel free to reach out to me.
 I look forward to speaking with you soon.